nim-lang/Nim/doc/drnim.rst

 This document describes the usage of the *DrNim* tool.
-DrNim combines the Nim frontend with the `Z3 <https://github.com/Z3Prover/z3>`_ proof engine, in order to allow verify/ validate software written in Nim.
+DrNim combines the Nim frontend with the `Z3 <https://github.com/Z3Prover/z3>`_ proof engine, in order to allow verify/validate software written in Nim.
 DrNim's command-line options are the same as the Nim compiler's.